 What You Need to Know

-Before registering a high school student for dual enrollment status, guidance counselors should insure that the following information is submitted to CCBC's Enrollment Services Office:
+Before registering a high school student for dual enrollment status, guidance counselors should ensure that the following information is submitted to CCBC's Enrollment Services Office:

 1. An online admissions application